 Susan Hoxter, Secretary

 Ardis Ostrom, Treasurer

 For the first 3 years, the meetings were held in the home of Carolyn Malnes.
 Then, they moved to the home of Sonja Berg.
 Due to the number of members that served as officers in other chapters, a strong core of leaders was crucial to building a solid foundation for the new organization.

-Currently, around 60 teachers represent the mediums of voice, piano and the orchestral instruments in our community.
+EMTA currently has approximately 60 members teaching voice, piano and various orchestral instruments in our community.